TIBCOSoftware/snappydata/docs/howto/deploy_tcdb_aws_marketplace.md

 To deploy TIBCO ComputeDB from AWS Marketplace, do the following:

+1. Go to the TIBCO ComputeDB's page on [AWS Marketplace](https://aws.amazon.com/marketplace).
+2. Select the region where you want to launch the instances, from the dropdown list.
+3. Select the appropriate Fulfillment Option from these three listed in the dropdown:
+    - 64-bit (x86) Amazon Machine Image (AMI)
+    - TIBCO ComputeDB - Developer Configuration
+    - TIBCO ComputeDB - Secured Configuration

+    The first option will only launch the EC2 instance from the AMI but it'll not start the ComputeDB cluster.
+Users will have to configure and launch the cluster from the instance manually.

+    The next two options let you launch the cluster using AWS CloudFormation via sample templates which will be pre-loaded on the AWS CloudFormation's Create stack page.

+    The option *TIBCO ComputeDB - Developer Configuration* is the recommended one in most cases.
+It lets you launch the ComputeDB cluster with no cluster-level security enabled.
+    This is preferred if you quickly want to try out the ComputeDB product.

+    The option *TIBCO ComputeDB - Secured Configuration* lets you launch the ComputeDB cluster with security enabled.
+    As ComputeDB relies on an externally managed LDAP server for authentication, we've provided a test-only LDAP setup in the AMI.
+    So in this fulfillment option, the test-only LDAP server is launched along with the ComputeDB cluster.
+This LDAP setup has one admin user (*snappyadmin*) and one non-admin user (*snappyuser*).
+    The password for *snappyadmin* will be available in file `/opt/snappydata/props.txt` in the EC2 instance.
+The password for *snappyuser* is the ID of the EC2 instance that will be launched.

+    Please note that you must provision your own LDAP server to work with the ComputeDB cluster in production and must not rely on the test-only LDAP setup provided in the AMI.

+4. Click **Continue to Subscribe**.
+5. Go through the Terms and Conditions and click **Continue to Configure**.
+5. Select *CloudFormation Template* as the Fulfillment option and select one of the two templates explained above.
+Then click **Continue to Launch**.
+6. Select *Launch CloudFormation* as the action and click on **Launch**.
+    Alternatively, if you selected *Amazon Machine Image* as the Fulfillment option on the previous page, select *Launch through EC2* as the action on this page, click **Launch** and skip to [these steps](https://tibco-computedb.readthedocs.io/en/enterprise_docv1.2.0/install/setting_up_cluster_on_amazon_web_services/#usingawsmgmtconsole) to complete the setup.
-1. Subscribe and launch the TIBCO ComputeDB offering in AWS Marketplace.
-You will be taken to the AWS CloudFormation’s **Create stack** page.
+7. You will be taken to the AWS CloudFormation’s **Create stack** page.
 The Amazon S3 URL of the template is already populated here.
-2. Click **Next**.
+8. Click **Next**.
 The **Specify stack details** page is displayed.
-4. Enter the Stack name and the configuration details of the cluster using the following parameters and then click **Next**:
+9. Enter the Stack name and the configuration details of the cluster using the following parameters and then click **Next**:

 	| Parameters | Description |
 	|--------|--------|